Centre for Social Innovation: Former Locations

+CSI Regent Park

 In September, 2012, CSI opened a 10,000 sq. ft. location in Toronto's Regent Park neighbourhood, on the third floor of the Regent Park Arts & Culture Centre.
 In October 2020, CSI announced that they were ceasing operations of the Regent Park location.

+CSI Annex

+CSI Annex is located at 720 Bathurst Street in Toronto, Ontario.
+CSI Annex is the Centre's second location and its purchase was financed with the help of community bonds.
+The building was sold in 2025.

 Organizations

 CSI's 800 member organizations include nonprofits, charities, for-profits, entrepreneurs and activists working in areas from health and education, to arts and the environment.